kassim0/Studio-Development-Project/README.md

   * Has the most knowledge out SCRUM;
   * Organize the reunions.

-* **Developers** Ana Isabel Lopes Pinheiro, Kassim HADDAD and Carolina Araújo Castro
+* **Developers** Ana Isabel Lopes Pinheiro, Kassim HADDAD, Carolina Araújo Castro and Amine Ceyda Tandogan

   * Create plans for the sprints and achive them;
   * Assure that the increment meets the Definition of Done